 Museums and galleries are abundant in Pasadena.
 The Huntington Library and Botanical Gardens and the Norton Simon Museum are part of the best and must-see museums of Los Angeles.
-Aside these two iconic places, Pasadena is also home to many cultural institutions like the Pacific Asia Museum, the Gamble House, the Pasadena Museum of California Art and many others.
+Aside these two iconic places, Pasadena is also home to many cultural institutions like the Pacific Asia Museum, the Gamble House and many others.

-The Art Center College of Design (ranked among the top 10 colleges for Design in US) offers exhibitions at its Williamson Gallery, as well as frequent displays of student work.
+The Art Center College of Design (ranked in the top 5 world colleges for Design) offers exhibitions at its Williamson Gallery, as well as frequent displays of student work.
 Also, anyone interested in art in general can take audit classes (noncredit classes).
 In the same spirit, the Armory Center for the Arts has an extensive exhibition program as well as serving as a center for art education for all ages.

 Theater and Music belong to the spirit of Pasadena.
 The Pasadena Playhouse and aNoiseWithin have classic, Broadway type and modern plays all the year round.
-The Pasadena Symphony and the Pasadena POPS offer several concerts the year at the Ambassador Auditorium and the Los Angeles County Arboretum and Botanic Garden.
+The Pasadena Symphony and the Pasadena POPS offer several concerts the year at the Ambassador Auditorium.

 Flea Markets are another ways to venture and discover Pasadena.
 Every first Sunday of the month, the Pasadena Flea Market offers a comprehensive choice of art, furniture and clothes (free entrance).
 The Rose Bowl Flea Market happens the second Sunday of every month and if you are lucky, you can find real antiques and old paintings ($9 entrance fee per person).